eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/integration.rst

         :alt: squeue output

 #.
 After the job completes, one can fetch results and delete job object from
-   within Matlab client on the cluster.
+   within MATLAB client on the cluster.
 If program writes directly to disk fetching is not necessary.

    .. code-block:: matlab